readthedocs/readthedocs.org/docs/privacy-policy.rst

 on Read the Docs' servers.
 For more details, see our document on :doc:`advertising-details`.

-We may share User Personal Information with your permission, so we can perform services you have requested.
+We may use User Personal Information with your permission, so we can perform services you have requested.
+For example, if you request service on commercially hosted docs, we will ask your permission to sync your private repositories.

-We may share User Personal Information with a limited number of third-party vendors who process it on our behalf to provide or improve our service, and who have agreed to privacy restrictions similar to our own Privacy Statement.
+We may share User Personal Information with a limited number of third party vendors who process it on our behalf to provide or improve our service, and who have agreed to privacy restrictions similar to our own Privacy Statement.
+For more details, see our next section on
+:ref:`third parties <privacy-policy-third-parties>`.

+.. _privacy-policy-third-parties:

-Third-party vendors
+Third party vendors
 ~~~~~~~~~~~~~~~~~~~

-As we mentioned, we may share some information with third-party vendors
+As we mentioned, we may share some information with third party vendors
 or it may be collected by them on our behalf.
 The information collected and stored by third parties
 is subject to their policies and practices.